babasaraki/iandow.github.io/_posts/2016-12-10-Benchmarking_MapR_Streams_vs_Kafka.md

 These performance comparisons show such an advantage for MapR Streams that I really needed to understand why MapR Streams performed so well in order to trust them.
 So I spoke with a MapR Streams engineer and here's what I learned:

-## Why does MapR Streams get 4x more throughput than Kafka?
+## Why does MapR Streams achieve more than 2x throughput than Kafka?

 The Mapr Stream client has 64 flusher threads that concurrently flush data to the MapR server.
 This is different from  Kafka which uses the client application threads directly to flush to a Kafka broker.
 In the Kafka client there is only one thread that's actually working so your throughput is limited by that thread's CPU.
 In MapR, multiple RPCs can be sent out because we have 64 flushers working in parallel.
 In MapR, producer.send() does nothing but put messages onto a queue.
 MapR's internal flushers will process that queue in parallel.
 With Kafka, this is limited by the number of threads that have been created within the producer.